sjkp/blitz-embed/README.md

 - C++ Azure functions handler + Docker file.
 - Add support for embeddders like BGE-M3, allmpnet, SPLADE models.

+### Why 4-bit quantisation is recommended ?
+`Quantisation Jesus Tim Dettmers` has argued in the [15th min of this video](https://www.youtube.com/watch?v=y9PHWGOa8HA) and in this [paper](https://arxiv.org/pdf/2212.09720.pdf) that 4-bit quantisation yields "best bit by bit performance" for a model.

 ### MTEB benchmarks